 Our heaven is right here, if we choose to live as God calls us to.

 Even if Lent is not part of your faith tradition, this is still an excellent time to consider fasting and praying as we approach Easter.
 You don’t have to eat peanut butter and jelly or fish on Fridays unless you LOVE peanut butter and jelly and fish.

 Today is Ash Wednesday.
-We are called at this time to contemplate more deeply the life, death and wondrous Resurrection of Christ.
+We are called to contemplate more deeply the life, death, and wondrous Resurrection of Christ.

-Knowing what must take place before that glorious day should cause us to tremble – but we’re too busy.
+Knowing what must occur before that glorious day should cause us to tremble – but we’re too busy.

 The reality of the cross should cause us to beg forgiveness for our sinfulness – but we’ve become desensitized to sin.

 We don’t cry out to God because we’re afraid he’ll answer!